 After the eggs had been stained, we assigned one to each brush and gave them an equal shot at cleaning their respective egg.
 Each brush would run in a straight line back and forth across the egg for 30 seconds, the same amount of time you would normally take to brush a single quadrant of your mouth.
 We then photographed the eggs to show how much of the coffee had been brushed away in that half minute, or how much was still left compared to the original staining pattern.

 Also, it should be mentioned that none of the eggs were hard-boiled because at the same time we were testing the cleaning power, we also wanted to make sure the brushes were sensitive enough not to break a raw egg (or not to scrape your enamel down to the bone).
-Electric toothbrushes have to walk a fine line between power and sensitivity to make sure they don’t scrub off the protective layers of your teeth while they’re busy punishing your plaque.
+Electric toothbrushes have to walk a fine line between power and sensitivity to make sure they don’t scrub off the protective layers of your teeth while they’re busy with removing plaque.

 We put every toothbrush in contention for this list through a number of rigorous tests to ensure that they could deliver on the promises set out by their advertisements, and were pleased to see that many not only hit the marks we set, but even over delivered in areas like battery life and ease of use.